 Our Service Learning Challenge is designed to engage students in public service that addresses real-life community issues.

-Rising Stars offers simple experiences with the creative process, giving kids a place to work together and make new friends.
+Rising Stars offers simple experiences with the creative process, giving kids (preschool through 2nd grade) a place to work together and make new friends.

 Instant Challenges require teams to engage in quick, creative and critical thinking.